mhcrnl/ogcalc/doc/ogcalc.rst

 many different objects.
 By using the same object mechanism (GObject), the ogcalc code can be made more understandable and maintainable.

-The ogcalc program consists of a \class{GtkWindow} which contains a number of other \class{GtkWidget}s and some signal handler functions.
+The ogcalc program consists of a :c:type:`GtkWindow` which contains a number of other :c:type:`GtkWidget`s and some signal handler functions.
-If our program was a class (\class{Ogcalc}) which derived from
-\class{GtkWindow}, the widgets the window contains would be member variables and the signal handlers would be member functions (methods).
+If our program was a class (:c:type:`Ogcalc`) which derived from :c:type:`GtkWindow`, the widgets the window contains would be member variables and the signal handlers would be member functions (methods).
-The user of the class wouldn't be required to have knowledge of these details, they just create a new \class{Ogcalc} object and show it.
+The user of the class wouldn't be required to have knowledge of these details, they just create a new :c:type:`Ogcalc` object and show it.

 By using objects one also gains *reusability*.
-Previously only one instance of the object at a time was possible, and \function{main}
-had explicit knowledge of the creation and workings of the interface.
+Previously only one instance of the object at a time was possible, and :c:func:`main` had explicit knowledge of the creation and workings of the interface.

 This example bears many similarities with the C++ Glade example in